-For pupils whose regular pattern of work and/or behaviour is a cause of concern over a long period, the four-stage process outlined in the Difficult Pupils Protocol (below) will be employed.
+For pupils whose regular pattern of work and/or behaviour is a cause of concern over a long period, the four-stage process outlined in the Pupil Behaviour Support Plan (below) will be employed.

-2.4 Difficult Pupils Protocol: A four-stage protocol has been devised to ensure consistency in the way in which difficult pupils are dealt with across the various year groups.
-This system uses a series of stages increasing in severity to respond to a pupil's continuing underachievement and/or persistent misbehaviour.

-Stage 1: If concerns have been raised regarding a pupil's underachievement and/or persistent misbehaviour, the Head of Year will gather information from the form tutor and subject teachers, alerting colleagues to their concerns.
+- 2.4 Pupil Behaviour Support Plan: A four-stage plan has been devised to ensure consistency in the way in which a pupil's behaviour can be supported across the various year groups.
+This system uses a series of stages increasing in severity to respond to a pupil's continuing underachievement and/or persistent misbehaviour. - Stage 1: If concerns have been raised regarding a pupil's underachievement and/or persistent misbehaviour, the Head of Year will gather information from the form tutor and subject teachers, alerting colleagues to their concerns.
 The pupil will meet with their form tutor and Head of Year to set targets and discuss strategies.
 Parents will be contacted and asked to help monitor progress.

-Stage 2: If, following Stage 1, there has been no significant improvement, the pupil will be put on report with specific targets set for academic work and/or behaviour.
-Subject teachers will be informed of these targets and will make a note of work and behaviour in the pupil's report logbook at the end of every lesson.
+Stage 2: If, following Stage 1, there has been no significant improvement, the pupil will be move to Stage 2 of the plan, parents will be informed and may be asked to meet with the form tutor and the Head of Year.
+The pupil will be put on effort log with specific targets set for academic work and/or behaviour.
+Subject teachers will be informed of these targets and will make a note of work and behaviour in the pupil's effort log at the end of every lesson.
 Extra help from individual subject teachers and attendance at departmental help/revision sessions will be arranged as necessary.
-Parents will be informed of Stage 2 and may be asked to meet the Head of Year and form tutor.

-Stage 3: If, after being on report, there is felt to have been insufficient sustained improvement, the pupil's parents will be asked to attend a meeting with the form tutor, and/or the Head of Year, Assistant Head (Pastoral) and the Deputy Head.
+Stage 3: If, after being on effort log, there is felt to have been insufficient sustained improvement, the pupil's parents will be asked to attend a meeting with the Head of Year and the Deputy Head.
 The pupil will be present at some or all of this meeting.
 A formal commitment to improve standards of work or behaviour will be signed by the pupil, their parents, and the Deputy Head.
 The Head of Year and form tutor may call a case conference of subject teachers.
 The pupil will meet the Head of Year daily to assess their progress during the previous day.
-The pupil will see the

-Assistant Head (Pastoral) at the end of each week.
+Additionally, the pupil will see the Deputy Head at the end of each week.

-Stage 4: If there continues to be failure to achieve and sustain an improvement in the specified areas, the pupil will be interviewed by the Headmaster and their parents will be asked to attend a meeting with the Headmaster and another member of the SLT at which the pupil's place at the School will be called into question.
-Targets will be restated with a final warning.
-Form tutor and subject teachers should let the Assistant Head (Pastoral) know directly of any failings in work or behaviour.
+Stage 4: If there continues to be failure to achieve and sustain an improvement in the specified areas, the Headmaster and the Deputy Head will meet with the pupil and their parents with the purpose of the meeting being to assess whether the pupil's place at the School is sustainable.
+The outcome is most likely to be that targets will be restated with a final warning.
+Form tutor and subject teachers should let the Head of Year know directly of any failings in meeting these targets.